Other Contests: CQ WW CQ WPX CQ WW RTTY CQ WPX RTTY CQ 160 CQ VHF WW DIGI

 4. A minimum of three logs must be received for a club to be listed in the results.
 Checklog entries are not counted for the club score.

 XI.
-Miscellaneous
+MISCELLANEOUS

 1. An operator may sign only one callsign during the contest.
 This means that an operator cannot generate QSOs by first signing his callsign, then signing his daughter's callsign, even though both callsigns are assigned to the same location.